carcot/lispyy/README.md

 # lispyy
 lispy variations

-The conception of lispy is inspired. lispyy explores some small variations to lispy's behavior.
+The conception of lispy is inspired. lispyy explores some variations and extensions to lispy's default behavior.